6 Minute Read

 Golden Eagle

 Keep your eyes peeled for the golden eagle, whose impressive wingspan can spread up to seven feet.
 The acrobatic raptor soars through the sky hunting for small prey animals.
-They often build their nests on cliffs or in trees, so keep your eyes peeled.
+They often build their nests on cliffs or in trees, so look to the canyons and treetops where they often nest.

 Bobcat